WSU-kduncan/ceg3120-FromMe2You/Projects/Project3/README.md

 AMI Selection: Amazon Linux 2 (x86)

+Default User: ec2-user

 Instance Type: t2.micro

 Attaching Instance to VPC: In Instance Details, I went under network, click dropdown menu.
 I then selected my VPC, which included my lastname

-Auto Assign IP Address: I disabled this setting because Amazon could use dynmaic IP Addresses and could reset my public IP address at any moment.
+Auto Assign IP Address: I disabled this setting because Amazon could use dynmaic IP addresses and could reset my public IP address at any moment, in which I would have to constantly log in to see the new IP address.
 We will be setting an static public IP address

 Adding a volume: The root volume is automatically set but you can customize the volume space by typing in the number in the textbox.
 I just left it at 8GB.
 I also left the disk type at GP SSD 2.
 You may change it to another type, but there are costs